Ethan Nichtern

-Nichtern has discussed the relevance of Buddhism in the 21st century on ABC/Yahoo News, CNN with Rick Sanchez, NPR's Tell Me More with Michel Martin, Dan Harris of ABC News, Sally Singer with Vogue.com, in The New York Times, and in other news outlets.
+Nichtern has discussed the relevance of Buddhism in the 21st century on ABC/Yahoo News, CNN, NPR ABC News, Vogue.com, and The New York Times.

 Nichtern is the son of musician/composer David Nichtern, who is also a Buddhist teacher, and Janice Ragland, a painter who later became a psychotherapist.
 He was born in Los Angeles, California in 1978 and raised in New York City.
-On June 18, 2016, he married Marissa Dutton, and the two separated and later divorced in 2021.
+In 2016, he married Marissa Dutton and the two separated and later divorced in 2021.